noxonsu/AnySwapDashboard/README.md

 ![](https://screenshots.wpmix.net/chrome_JJxTqAAmO6AM02fsOLQGhP5vUImjajOx.png)

 # EVM-to-EVM cross-chain bridge is the most requested tool.
 We've got 10+ requests where clients can pay 1000-5000$ for such a solution.
-We planned to release this tool in 2-3 months and ask our community to crowdfund this development.
-You can buy 1 license NFT for 1000 USDC.
+We planned to release this tool in Q1 2022 months and ask our community to crowdfund this development.
+You can buy 1 license for 1000$.

-# 1 license = 1000 USDC.
-For this price you will get:
-- 1 license allows you to deploy and manage "anyswap.exchange clone" on 1 domain
-- 1 license guarantees 1 year of support and updates (then you need to buy another one)
-- you can buy more licenses and resell them. retail price will higher (2000-5000$)

 # Features for admin
 ## Admin can